Argyle-Software/kyber/readme.md

 ---

 ## Errors
-The KyberError enum handles errors.
-It has two variants:
+The KyberError enum has two variants:

 * **InvalidInput** - One or more inputs to a function are incorrectly sized.
 A possible cause of this is two parties using different security levels while trying to negotiate a key exchange.